joelapsansky/pewlett-hackard-analysis/README.md

 ![Department 5](/Department_5.png "Department 5")
 * When we left join on the full titles table, the number of rows increases from ~300K to over ~400K because of "versioning."
 	-Many employees have worked multiple jobs so they have multiple roles listed on the titles table (to and from dates differentiate the jobs held by each employee).
-	-Employee IDs are foreign keys on the titles table.
 * It is no surprise that most of the retirees are senior staff as shown on this chart:

 ![Employees_By_Unique_Title](/Employees_By_Unique_Title.png "Employees_By_Unique_Title")